-The size of the container will vary depending on what type of plant you are trying to grow.
-If you are interested in growing a lettuce plant, from my successful experience I recommend that you should use a container that holds at least one gallon of nutrient-enriched solution.
-This one-gallon size is perfect for putting your plant on auto grow mode.
-You fill the one-gallon container one time with nutrients and leave it to grow, and never worry about refilling the container.
-Basically, you set it and forget it!
-Actually, this is the idea behind the Kratky method.
-You never change or replenish the nutrients in your reservoir.
-When choosing a container to grow your specific plant you should follow this simple basic rule.
-For every one foot of plant growth, you will need one gallon of nutrients.
-For example, if you are growing a tomato plant and the plant height on the seed pack says five-feet, you need a five-gallon container.
 Many growers on the internet recommend starting the plant in smaller containers and transplanting the plant as it grows bigger in size.
 I am afraid I have to disagree with this process because you can easily drown your plant.
-I have used small containers, and when I tried refilling the reservoir of nutrients, I am thinking that I am leaving enough room for air, and I always end up drowning the plant.
+I have used small containers in the past, and when I tried refilling the reservoir of nutrients, my plant usually dies.
+When refilling the container I am probably not leaving enough room for air, and I always end up drowning the plant.
 Yes, you can actually drown your plants.
 That is why I do not recommend refilling or changing your nutrients.
-Do some research if you have questions about container size or how to change your Kratky system's nutrients.
+Do some research on your own if you have questions about container size or how to change your Kratky system's nutrients.